8 Amazing Fake Wood Flooring Options for 2023 | FlooringStores

 In fact, thanks to this quality (and because it’s a totally waterproof vinyl flooring option), it’s some of the best flooring for dogs and other pets!

-And SPC is a super durable fake wood flooring option
+And SPC is a super durable option

 Just how durable is it?
 Depending on the installation style, you can even drive a car over it.
 Now, we wouldn’t recommend using it for garage flooring, necessarily (unless the manufacturer gives the OK), but just know that some brands are used in car dealerships.